flespi-software/Toolbox/README.md

 ```

 ## Requirements:
-You need to have a separate token with at least the following ACLs:<br />
+You need to have a separate token with at least the following ACLs:

 | Entity | REST | MQTT |
 |---|---|---|
 | Platform | https://flespi.io/platform/customer/logs | flespi/log/platform/customer/+/# |